 Based on information collected during pre-screen assessments and in-person site visits, high-potential sites for solar PV deployment have been identified.
-Viable areas on rooftops, parking lots, and open land have been mapped out using a modular approach to provide system and project design flexibility.
-The analysis estimates the potential for (###) kilowatts (kW) of solar PV capacity to be installed across all sites assessed.
-This includes (###) kilowatts (kW) of solar PV capacity at the City facilities considered and (###) kilowatts (kW) of solar PV capacity at the private sites considered.
-The sites considered for wholesale interconnection also provide the benefit of increased local generation, which increases the resilience and reliability of the distribution system.
-Figure 5.1 summarizes the projects' total potential economic and environmental impact over a 25-year analysis period, assuming a power purchase agreement (PPA) financing structure.
+Figure 5.1 summarizes the projects' total potential economic and climate impact over a 25-year analysis period, assuming a power purchase agreement (PPA) financing structure.
 PPAs will be discussed further in Section 5.4.

-Figure 5.1: Economic and Climate Benefit of Proposed Sites
+Figure 5.1: Projected Economic and Climate Benefit of Proposed Sites40